 In making the change from status of consultation to service, we have acquired greater visibility but also more significant obligations.
 One example one could give is that the change in status requires us to recruit a healthcare manager to assist the head of the service.
 These two people together guarantee the quality and safety of the care provided to patients.
 In a hospital system like ours, with innovative therapies requiring very high levels of safety, it is necessary to have a formal framework for these practices.

 Of course, we keep those aspects that exist already in the multidisciplinary consultation context and meet the needs of patients, and we add a new dimension, because this is precisely one of the priorities for our departmental project.
 Additionally, we are accountable with respect to patient satisfaction: we must improve the treatment pathway so that it is less painful, less tiring and involves less idle time.

 Returning to the issue of trials, it was also intended that a clinical trial centre for adults would be created at the Institute using the same model as the I-Motion paediatric centre.
 Is this centre now operational?

-You are both director of the Myology Research Centre and head of the Neuromyology Department.
+You are both director of the Myology Research Centre and head of the Service of Neuromyology.
 What advantages does this dual status provide?

 It helps me to create strong ties between the laboratory researchers and the clinicians.
 In other words, to coordinate and use resources that have been accumulated (in the Myobank Institute’s tissue bank, in the Histopathology Unit, and in the Généthon DNA and cell bank), in order to diagnose syndromes that do not yet have a name and to characterise the causes of diseases that have not yet been elucidated.
 Once we have identified new genes, we put the research teams specialising in these genes in touch with the clinicians.
 And inversely, it involves helping researchers to access therapeutic developments through a dialogue with clinicians.